TOGoS/TFMPM/README.md

 ### Initialize the database

-Once a database exists and permissions are set up for our user, you should be able to ```make rebuild-database``` empty the database and rebuild it from the upgrade scripts.
+Once a database exists and permissions are set up for our user, you should be able to run ```make rebuild-database```, which will empty the database and rebuild it from the upgrade scripts.